 Post install steps¶

 StorageClass.
-These procedures are generic regardless of Kubernetes distribution being used.
+These procedures are generic regardless of Kubernetes distribution and install method being used.

 - Go ahead and add an HPE storage backend

 Introduced in Rancher v2.7 and HPE CSI Driver for Kubernetes v2.3.0 is the ability to deploy the HPE Storage Array Exporter for Prometheus and HPE CSI Info Metrics Provider for Prometheus directly from the same Rancher Apps interface.
 These Helm charts have been enhanced to include support for Rancher Monitoring.

 Make sure to tick "Enable ServiceMonitor" in the "ServiceMonitor settings" when configuring the ancillary Prometheus apps to work with Rancher Monitoring.